rien333/numbersense-vae/thesis/README.md

     hierarchically organized neurons embedded in generative learning models, either artificial or biological (Stoianov and Zorzi 2012;
-    the brain can be characterized as building a predictive modeler, or a "bayesian machine", Knill and Pouget 2004; Pezzulo and Cisek 2016).
+    the brain can be characterized as building a predictive modeler, or a "Bayesian machine", Knill and Pouget 2004; Pezzulo and Cisek 2016).
 The fact that visual number sense exist in animals and human newborns suggests that it is an implicitly learned skill learned at the neural level, for animals do not exhibit a lot of